 To cherish her memories, she leaves two sons, Terence Hassan (Pamela) and Fitzgerald Vance Smith (Natashya) of Pendleton SC; one sister, Pauline Vance Wheeler of Richmond, VA and one brother, Charles Vance, Sr., Maryland; five grandchildren, Anisah Hassan of Atlanta GA, Bakari Hassan of Westwood, CA, Kira Smith, Fort Stewart, GA, Nicole Smith and Thomas Smith of Pendleton SC.
 Nephews: James Thomas Battle (Geneva), Shelvie Wheeler, Jr., Harris Wheeler (Rhett), Pauron Wheeler (April), Carlton Vance; Nieces: Ella Jane Battle, Wilma Vance Capers, Lenora McInnis (Charles), Patricia Saunders, Valeria Sanders, Conchita Vance, and a host of relatives and friends.

 Funeral services are 2 pm Sunday at King's Chapel AME Church and the body will be placed in the church at 1 pm where the family will receive friends from 1:15 pm until the hour of service.
 The body is at the funeral home and will be on view Saturday from 12 noon until 8 pm.

 The family is at the home, 401 LaVista Place, Pendleton, SC.

 In lieu of flowers, the family ask that donations be made to Hospice of the Upstate, 1835 Rogers Road, Anderson, SC 29621.

-To send flowers to Hattie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hattie Vance Smith, please visit our floral store.